Inca · Machu Picchu · Amazon

 Perito Moreno Glacier — Full day at the glacier: boardwalk circuit, calving viewing, afternoon ice-trekking tour.
 El Calafate base.

 El Chaltén — Bus 3hrs.
 Laguna Torre hike (Day 1), Mirador Fitz Roy early start (Day 2).
-Wild camping or hostel base.
+Cabin or hostel base.

 Torres del Paine W-Trek — Transfer Puerto Natales, shuttle to park.
 Grey Glacier → Valle del Francés → Mirador Torres at dawn.
 Refugio huts (pre-booked).

 Puerto Natales & Recovery — Rest day, local estancia visit, seafood dinner.
-Bus north toward Puerto Montt.
+Onward north toward Puerto Montt.

 Lake District & Santiago — Osorno Volcano, Lago Llanquihue, Frutillar lakeside.
 Fly Santiago, fly home.